Dissipative Quantum Vortices and Superradiant Scattering: Acknowledgements

 \section{Acknowledgements}

-This research was partially financed by the Coordenação de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES, Brazil) - Finance Code 001.
+The authors are grateful to the University of Nottingham for hospitality while the initial stages of this work were developed.
+The authors would like to thank Sebastian Erne and Silke Weinfurtner for enlightening discussions.
+This research was partially financed by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES, Brazil) - Finance Code 001.
 The authors acknowledge financial support from the S\~{a}o Paulo Research Foundation (FAPESP, Brazil), Grants No.~2018/00048-7 and No.~2019/14476-3.
 M.~R.~also acknowledges support from the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq, Brazil), Grant No.~FA 315664/2020-7.